 7.4.1 The Euston Historic Area Assessment highlights a number of locations that are of historic importance that has not been acknowledged through formal designation as heritage assets.
 A number of positive non-listed buildings are identified in each character area.
-In November 2013 Camden also consulted on a draft Local List of heritage assets in the borough, which included a number of buildings and other features in the Euston area.
-The vast majority of these are referred to in the Euston Historic Area Assessment.
 Key undesignated heritage assets that are identified in the Assessment include the following: